Christopher-Karvelis/Simple-FPS-game-in-Unity/README.md

 - \<x\> all the cubes that exist on a stack in front of the player get deleted.
 - \<r\> if there are any cubes hovering above the ground they are dropped down.
 - \<k\> kick any cubes that are infront of the player.

+## How to Play the Game
+Download the "Executable" folder and run the New Unity Project.exe